Fajr Industrial Group

 A subsidiary of the Aerospace Industries Organization (AIO).

-Acts as a procurement agent for military programs; oversees the manufacture and sale of electro-mechanical inertial gyroscopes and accelerometers; involved in the production and acquisition of precision equipment for missile guidance and control systems, including procurement on behalf of AIO; according to the U.S. Department of the Treasury, since the late 1990s, has purchased high strength steel alloy with applications in ballistic missiles, as well as other missile-related items.
+Acts as a procurement agent for military programs; oversees the manufacture and sale of electro-mechanical inertial gyroscopes and accelerometers; involved in the production and acquisition of precision equipment for missile guidance and control systems, including procurement on behalf of AIO; according to the U.S. Department of the Treasury, since the late 1990s, has purchased high strength steel alloy with applications in ballistic missiles and other missile-related items;

 In 1997, L.P.
-Chromova of Russia's Inor reportedly agreed with an Iranian factory director identified as A. Asgharzadeh to supply then-Instrumentation Factories Plant with special alloys for Iran's long-range missile program, including 240 kilograms of high-strength steel alloy known as "21HKMT" for missile casings and alloy foil designated as "49K2F," "CUBE2," and "50N" used to shield missile guidance components and sold in sheets 0.2 and 0.4 millimeters thick.
+Chromova of Russia's Inor reportedly agreed with an Iranian factory director identified as A. Asgharzadeh to supply the organization with special alloys for Iran's long-range missile program, including 240 kilograms of high-strength steel alloy known as 21HKMT for missile casings and alloy foil designated as "49K2F," "CUBE2," and "50N" used to shield missile guidance components and sold in sheets 0.2 and 0.4 millimeters thick.

 Headed by Mohsen Hojati.